 Do you really need a chatbot?
-At Peltarion we receive numerous questions regarding chatbots and conversational interfaces.
-They can be implemented in many different ways depending on what the chatbot should do.
-Take a look at natural language processing (NLP) tasks as text classification, sentiment analysis, semantic similarity search among others as they may be more suitable for the particular problem you are solving.
+Chatbots can be implemented in many different ways depending on what they should do.
+Take a look at natural language processing (NLP) tasks as sentiment analysis, semantic similarity search or text classification as they may be more suitable for the particular problem you are solving.

 The chatbot dilemma